 Most Frequently Asked Database Administrator Interview Questions and Answers

 Practicing a variety of database administrator interview questions can help you land your dream job.
+With 10, 200 openings projected each year, BLS predicts employment of database administrators to grow 8 percent by the year 2032.
 If you get selected as a database administrator in any top tech company, your primary duties will include migrating data to the cloud, integrating third-party software, and correcting issues in day-to-day activities.

 During your database administrator interview at any FAANG+ company, the interviewer will determine whether you can meet their organization's requirements and help it run smoothly.
 The interviewer will begin with basic questions before moving on to test your personality to assess your potential and capabilities.
 Read on to explore some most commonly asked technical and behavioral database administrator interview questions to help you land your dream job.